Flinders offers members of the community the opportunity to audit various university topics.

 What is auditing a topic?

-Auditing means that a person attends lectures from a topic in an award course for general interest (ie. not for the purpose of completing the requirements of the award).
+Auditing means that a person can attend lectures for a topic offered as part of a course for general interest (ie. not for the purpose of completing the requirements of the course).
+An auditing fee applies.

-Please note that auditing a topic does not include assessment, attending tutorials, laboratory classes or the use of computing facilities including Flinders Learning Online (FLO).
+Please note that auditing a topic does not allow you to submit assessments, attend tutorials, attend laboratory classes or use computing facilities including Flinders Learning Online (FLO).

 Can I use the Library?

-If you would like to borrow books from the library you can do so for a fee of $55.00 (inc GST).
-This will entitle you to borrow up to 4 books at a time for a period of 2 weeks.
+If you would like to borrow books from the library while auditing a topic you can do so for an additional fee of $55.00 (inc GST).

 How do I apply?